The uniform Korn - Poincar\'e inequality in thin domains: An approximation of

 \section{An approximation of $\nabla u$}

 In this section we construct a smooth function $R$ with skew-symmetric matrix values, approximating $\nabla u$ on $S^h$ with the error $\|D(u)\|_{L^2(S^h)}$.
-This function will play a crucial role in future analysis.

-The construction relies on Appendix B, where the constant in Korn's inequality on a fixed, star-shaped domain is proved to depend only on the ratio of the diameters of the domain and the Lipschitz constant of its boundary (Theorem \ref{app_main_korn}).
+The construction relies on Appendix B, where for convenience of the reader we analyse the constant in Korn's inequality on a fixed, star-shaped with respect to a ball domain (Theorem \ref{app_main_korn}).
 We apply this estimate locally and then use a mollification argument as in \cite{FJMgeo}.
+The same approximation result is independently obtained in \cite{Grisonew} Theorem 4.3, in the context of the unfolding method in the linearized elasticity.

 As always, $C$ denotes any uniform constant, independent of $u$ and $h$.

 \begin{theorem} Assume {\bf (H1)}.
 For every $u\in W^{1,2}(S^h,\mathbf{R}^n)$ there exists a smooth map $R:S\longrightarrow so(n)$ such that: \begin{itemize} \item[(i)] $\begin{displaystyle} \|\nabla u - R\pi\|_{L^2(S^h)} \leq C \|D(u)\|_{L^2(S^h)}, \end{displaystyle}$ \item[(ii)] $\begin{displaystyle} \|\nabla R \|_{L^2(S)} \leq C h^{-3/2} \|D(u)\|_{L^2(S^h)}. \end{displaystyle}$ \end{itemize} \end{theorem} \begin{proof} {\bf 1.} For $x\in S$ consider balls in $S$ and 'cylinders' in $S^h$ defined by: